 APPLY FOR A FIREARMS LICENCE UK: The first step is to get a firearm or shotgun certificate application form.

 The form is available from the firearms licensing unit located at the local police station.
 The next step is to:

 The chief officer of police will need proof that all applicants can safely hold a firearms certificate.
 They need assurance that giving you the permit will not pose any danger to the peace or to public safety.

 Note: These 2018 licence fees are for England, Scotland, and Wales.
-As a rule, when you apply for a shotgun and firearms certificate it will be valid for 5 years from the date of issue or renewal.
+As a rule, when you apply for a shotgun and firearms certificate it will be valid for five (5) years from the date of issue or renewal.

 The chief officer of police may find a reason why you should not have a shotgun (e.g. under the Firearms Act).
-In this case, he will not grant or renew the licence.
+In this case, they will not grant or renew the licence.